 3DMark is one of the most widely used and popular graphics card benchmarking tools.
 It is the preferred benchmarking tool for gamers and overclockers.
 It is a product of FutureMark which is a software company that makes various benchmarking tools for both home and business users.

-3DMark – The version of the 3DMark that includes Time Spy (DirectX 12 Test), Fire Strike, Sky Diver, Cloud Gate and Ice Storm tests.
+3DMark – The version of the 3DMark that includes Time Spy (DirectX 12 Test), Fire Strike, Sky Diver, Cloud Gate, and Ice Storm tests.

-3DMark 11 – It is the DirectX 11 graphics card benchmark tool that includes Deep Sea and High Temple Graphics tests, a Physics test and a Combined test.
+3DMark 11 – It is the DirectX 11 graphics card benchmark tool that includes Deep Sea and High Temple Graphics tests, a Physics test, and a Combined test.

 3DMark Vantage – The DirectX 10 benchmark tool for older DirectX 10 graphics cards.
-It includes two graphics tests, two CPU tests and six feature tests.
+It includes two graphics tests, two CPU tests, and six feature tests.

-UserBenchmark is a small tool for evaluating the performance of your major components that include processor, graphics card, memory, hard drive and USB drive.
+UserBenchmark is a small tool for evaluating the performance of your major components that include a processor, graphics card, memory, hard drive, and USB drive.
 For GPU it calculates the effective 3D speed which is a measure of performance in recent games.
 It can be used as a reference for comparing the performance with other graphics cards.

 It is available for Windows and you can download it for free from the link given below.

 Here are some other good benchmarking tools that you can also try for GPU benchmarking and testing.
 Most of these below-mentioned stress testing tools are free, while some are available as a trial version.